-Business cycle length and the probability of a recession has been added to your bookmarks.
+Business cycle length and the probability of a recession has been saved

 The length of a recovery has little to do with the probability that a recession might occur.
 Business decision makers should look elsewhere to gauge where the economy might be headed.